star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 == Description ==
 Star CloudPRNT for WooCommerce will enable you to print automated receipts each time a customer places an order on your WooCommerce based eCommerce website.
+This can be used to quickly create a remote order/receipt printing solution for restaurants, take-aways, bakeries and similar sites, with minimal set-up time or cost.

 This plugin can only be used alongside the WooCommerce WordPress plugin.
 For more information on the WooCommerce plugin please visit www.woocommerce.com